visyat/bruin-swap/README.md

 ```

 ## Main Features
 1. **Creating Posts**: In the "Add Listing" Tab, users can create their own course swap proposal, stating a class they want to offer and a class they would like to get in exchange.
+We provide a number of courses from our database that they can choose from (loaded with test data).
 2. **Reading and Accepting Posts**: In the "Listings" Tab, users can see posts created by other users, and choose to make those swaps if they have the class being requested.
+Once a request is made, the original poster has the option to either accept or reject those requests.
+Once a decision is made, the requester is notified/provided a status update.
 3. **Notification on Transaction**: In the "Account" Tab, users can save courses to their wishlist.
 When a new post is created offering that course, they will get a notification via email that this was the case, giving them the opportunity to make the trade.

 ## Tech Stack